OPTIONAL RETIREMENT PROGRAM (ORP)

 - Notify the former ORP vendor of your decision to change.

-- Complete the SUSORP Change Form (ORP-16A), indicating your change in vendor and/or contributions.
+- Complete the SUSORP Change Form (ORP-CHANGE), indicating your change in vendor and/or contributions.

-- Return the ORP-16A to the HR Benefits department for employer verification.
+- Return the ORP-CHANGE form to the HR Benefits department for employer verification.

 - The change will take effect the next available pay date.